RIDGECUT: Learning Graph Partitioning with Rings and Wedges: Related Work

-Recent research has explored machine learning methods for graph partitioning, particularly using GNN \cite{DBLP:conf/iclr/KipfW17,DBLP:conf/iclr/VelickovicCCRLB18,DBLP:conf/iclr/Brody0Y22}.
+One of the most well-known tools is METIS~\cite{Metis, karypis:multilevel}, which uses multilevel recursive bisection and $k$-way algorithms, with parallel support via ParMetis~\cite{ParMetis} and hypergraph support via hMetis \cite{DBLP:conf/dac/KarypisAKS97,DBLP:journals/tvlsi/KarypisAKS99}.
+Other tools include Scotch~\cite{scotch, pellegrini:diffusion} and KaHIP~\cite{sanders:engineering} use various advanced techniques.
+However, these methods fail to give optimal partitions with normalized cuts, and are also unable to integrate extra domain knowledge. \textbf{ML-based Graph Partitioning Algorithms. }Recent work explores ML methods for graph partitioning, particularly using GNN \cite{DBLP:conf/iclr/KipfW17,DBLP:conf/iclr/VelickovicCCRLB18,DBLP:conf/iclr/Brody0Y22}.
 GNN aggregate node and edge features via message passing.
 In~\cite{dlspectral2022}, a spectral method is proposed where one GNN approximates eigenvectors of the graph Laplacian, which are then used by another GNN for partitioning.
 The RL-based method in~\cite{rlgp2022} refines partitions in a multilevel scheme.
-NeuroCUT~\cite{shah2024neurocut} introduces a reinforcement learning framework that generalizes across various partitioning objectives using GNN.
+NeuroCUT~\cite{shah2024neurocut} introduces a reinforcement learning framework generalizing across partitioning objectives via GNN.
 It demonstrates flexibility for different objectives and unseen partition numbers.
-ClusterNet~\cite{wilder2019end} integrates graph learning and optimization with a differentiable k-means clustering layer, simplifying optimization tasks like community detection and facility location.
+ClusterNet~\cite{wilder2019end} integrates graph learning and optimization with a differentiable k-means clustering layer, simplifying tasks like community detection and facility location.
 However, neither of these methods handles weighted graphs, making them unsuitable in our scenarios.

-Although GNN excel at aggregating multi-hop neighbor features, they struggle to globally aggregate features without information loss, which is critical for combinatorial problems like graph partitioning.
-Our work addresses these limitations by constraining the action space of reinforcement learning agents with domain knowledge, which is unable for existing GNN-based methods.
-Specifically, we introduce graph transformation methods and applying Transformer to learn global features.